Close associate of Jeffrey Epstein leaves advisory role at Cambridge University business school

 On Thursday 5th February, David Stern was confirmed to still be “a current member of the board”.

-According to documents recently released by the US Department of Justice, Stern frequently visited Epstein’s houses and exchanged emails with him on both business and personal matters.
+According to documents recently released by the US Department of Justice, Stern frequently visited Epstein’s houses and there were emails exchanged between their accounts detailing both business and personal matters.

-In an email from 2009, Stern referred to himself as Epstein’s “soldier” and to the convicted paedophile as his “general”.
+An email sent from Stern’s account in 2009 referred to him as Epstein’s “soldier” and to the convicted paedophile as his “general”.

 Cambridge Judge Business School (via Unsplash)